KDE/kimageformats/README.md

 of Qt is the license.
 As such, if you write an imageformat plugin and you are willing to sign the Qt Project contributor agreement, it may be better to submit the plugin directly to the Qt Project.

-Note that the imageformat plugins provided by this module also provide a desktop file.
-This is for the benefit of KImageIO in the KDE4 Support framework.

 ## Duplicated Plugins